Custom State Estimation

 Custom state estimation is not supported in MPC Designer.
 For more information see Controller State Estimation and Implement Custom State Estimator Equivalent to Built-In Kalman Filter.

 Consider the case of a double integrator plant for which all of the plant states are measurable.
 In such a case, you can provide the measured states to the MPC controller rather than have the controller estimate the states.

 The linear open-loop plant model is a double integrator.

 plant = tf(1,[1 0 0]);

-Create the controller object with a specified sample time, prediction horizon, and control horizon.
+Create the controller object with a sample time of

 Specify actuator saturation limits as manipulated variable constraints.